 It’s early.
 9am on a Monday.
-Driven up from Napa to Russian River Valley it occurs to me how much I love coming to this part of Wine Country.
-The weather is a little overcast and the drive was beyond smooth.
+Driving up from Napa to Russian River Valley it occurs to me how much I love coming to this part of Wine Country.
+The weather is a little overcast and the drive beyond smooth.
+The trip from Napa to DeLoach Vineyards is just over an hour.

-DeLoach Winery has its place in wine history.
+DeLoach Vineyards has a signigicant place in California wine history.
 It was one of the first wineries in the Russian River Valley.
 Started in 1975 by Cecil and Christine DeLoach.
 They were the first to plant Pinot Noir on Olivet Road.
 Also first to use the RRV designation on their winery labels.

 I’m sitting down with assistant winemaker Katie Cochrane and talking about her experience at DeLoach.
 She’s been here since 2006 and was born and raised in Sonoma County’s Russian River Valley.
 (See Video).
 They’re famous for their organic and biodynamic approach to winegrowing.